PQALAB/test-center-docs/source/index.md

 # Introduction

-Welcome to the Riviera Build API!
-You can use our API to access Riviera Build API endpoints, which can get information on the applications you have access to, builds uploaded, even upload new builds!
+Welcome to the BetaCrash API!
+You can use our API to access BetaCrash API endpoints, which can get information on the applications you have access to, builds uploaded, even upload new builds!

 # Authentication